Avoiding coherent errors with rotated concatenated stabilizer codes: Abstract

 \section{Abstract}

 Coherent errors, which arise from collective couplings, are a dominant form of noise in many realistic quantum systems, and are more damaging than oft considered stochastic errors.
-Here, we propose integrating stabilizer codes with coherent-error-avoiding codes by code concatenation.
-Namely, by concatenating an $[[n,k,d]]$ stabilizer outer code with dual-rail inner codes, we obtain a $[[2n,k,d]]$ non-stabilizer constant-excitation code immune from coherent phase errors and also equivalent to a Pauli-rotated stabilizer code.
+Here, we propose integrating stabilizer codes with constant-excitation codes by code concatenation.
+Namely, by concatenating an $[[n,k,d]]$ stabilizer outer code with dual-rail inner codes, we obtain a $[[2n,k,d]]$ constant-excitation code immune from coherent phase errors and also equivalent to a Pauli-rotated stabilizer code.
 When the stabilizer outer code is fault-tolerant, the constant-excitation code has a positive fault-tolerant threshold against stochastic errors.
 Setting the outer code as a four-qubit amplitude damping code yields an eight-qubit constant-excitation code that corrects a single amplitude damping error, and we analyze this code's potential as a quantum memory.
-We numerically demonstrate that fault-tolerant quantum error correction overheads can be significantly reduced the noise is dominated by coherent phase errors with some stochastic errors.